qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 Rendering Properties
 --------------------

-As mesh layers can have millions of triangles, their rendering can sometimes be very slow, especially when all the triangles are displayed in the view whereas they are too small to be viewed.
+As mesh layers can have millions of faces, their rendering can sometimes be very slow, especially when all the faces are displayed in the view whereas they are too small to be viewed.
 To speed up the rendering, you can simplify the mesh layer, resulting in one or more meshes representing different :ref:`levels of detail <levelofdetail>` and select at which level of detail you would like QGIS to render the mesh layer.
+Note that the simplify mesh contains only triangular faces.

 From the |rendering| :guilabel:`Rendering` tab, check |checkbox|
 :guilabel:`Simplify mesh` and set: